Frank Dale

 Frank Dale (November 26, 1849 – February 10, 1930) was the second Chief Justice of the Territorial Supreme Court of Oklahoma Territory, serving from 1893 until 1898.
 Born in Somonauk, Illinois, he pioneered both in Kansas and Oklahoma, becoming a well-known attorney in both states.
 Both the towns of Andale, Kansas, and Dale, Oklahoma, are named for him.
 In 1893, he settled in Guthrie, which became the capital of Oklahoma Territory, and was named Governor of the territory.
 Although originally a Republican, sometime after moving to Oklahoma, he became a Democrat.
 He continued to live in Guthrie until his death in 1930.

 Early life

-Frank Dale was born on a farm in Somonauk, Illinois, DeKalb County, Illinois on November 26, 1849 to Frank Dale Sr. and Mariah (nee Webster). where he received a public school education and graduated from the high school at Leland, Illinois.
+Frank Dale was born on a farm in Somonauk, Illinois, DeKalb County, Illinois on November 26, 1849, to Frank Dale Sr. and Mariah (née Webster). where he received a public school education and graduated from the high school at Leland, Illinois.
 Both parents had emigrated from England.
 His father, who had become an adult in Pennsylvania, and had moved first to Michigan, then to Illinois, where he became a farmer and a merchant grain dealer, was a part-time Methodist minister.
 Frank, Jr. was the next to youngest of eight children born into the family.
 Frank, Jr. enlisted in the Union Army at age 14.
 His military career was cut short because his father called on Governor Yates to promptly discharge his under-age son.